- Travel Home

 Schoenbrunn Palace, Schlosstrasse 47, Vienna 1130 Austria; +43 (1) 811 130 | daily, 8:30 a.m.–5:30 p.m.

 The Giant Ferris Wheel at the Prater Park is a landmark of Vienna.

-Despite the formal setting and very strict dress code (men must wear tuxedos and women must wear floor-length gowns), balls are anything but stuffy with their long nights of dancing, live music and fun.
+Despite the formal setting and strict dress code (men must wear tuxedos and women must wear floor-length gowns), balls are anything but stuffy, with long nights of dancing, live music and fun.

 The Vienna Philharmonic Ball

 The Vienna Philharmonic Ball is the most elegant ball, with Viennese society attending, including the President of Austria.

 The Vienna Philharmonic performs during the opening ceremony.